South Bay Plastic Surgeons

 Breast reconstruction is performed at our Torrance practice to rebuild a natural looking breast after a mastectomy procedure (removal of the breast).
 Breast reconstruction can be done at the time of the mastectomy or it can be done any time after a mastectomy, even many years later.
 Health insurance companies are legally obligated to pay for breast reconstruction surgery in most cases.
 This even includes procedures on the opposite breast to make the breasts look more symmetrical.

 Women visit us for breast reconstruction from Long Beach, Manhattan Beach, and other cities in the South Bay.
-To meet with one of our compassionate breast reconstruction specialists request a consultationrequest a consultation using our online form.
+To meet with one of our compassionate breast reconstruction specialists request a consultation using our online form.
 Or call South Bay Plastic Surgeons at (310) 784-0644 and one of our helpful staff members will schedule your appointment.

 The mastectomy procedure is performed by a general surgeon, and often includes removal of some of the lymph nodes in the armpit.
 In some cases, a nipple sparing mastectomy can be performed where the nipple is left intact as part of the breast skin.
 However, in most cases, the nipple is removed along with the underlying breast tissue.
 Our plastic surgeons typically work with your breast surgeon to come up with an ideal mastectomy and reconstruction plan for you.
 Together, this team of doctors can optimize the outcome of your reconstruction.